 If you are beginning without any team, you will see a blank page as below, and from here you can create a brand new team.

 At a National Federation level that could be creating regional groups, and within those regional groups more specific groupings, with as many levels as needed to eventually create a large organizational structure like this diagram.

 In the example above, a team created at the B level will create a new team in the C group.
 If you were to create a new team from the C group you would create a sub-squad in the D level.

-Within TritonWear that might look something like the example below.
-In the left-hand menu for Team Structure, the top level has been labelled as A, then within that, there is a B level with two teams and a C level with 4 squads.
-To make one more C squad you must press Create a Team.
+- To make more levels within your Team Structure you must press Create a Team.
 You can tell which team you have currently selected by the colour of your selected team on the left-hand menu and by Team Name displaying in the top left of the Team Hub.

-There is no set limit to how many levels of teams you can create but as a general guide, you should try to recreate the real-life structure you are working with, and know there is the flexibility to add additional layers and create breakout groups at different levels if needed.
+- There is no set limit to how many levels of teams you can create but as a general guide, you should try to recreate the real-life structure you are working with, and know there is the flexibility to add additional layers and create breakout groups at different levels if needed.